-High School diploma or equivalent

-MATH 099 or Accuplacer Arithmetic score of 57 or equivalent

-RDG 100 or Accuplacer Reading score of 80 or equivalent

-CHEM 111/112L (for BIO 237)

-ENG 101 ⊒ or Accuplacer Sentence Skills score of 110 or equivalent (for COMM 221)

-HLTH 102 1 credit (must be completed no more than one term prior to beginning ST 114C) Required Courses

-COMM 221 3 credits

-BIO 123/124L 3 credits/1 credit

-BIO 136/139L 3 credits/1 credit or BIO 237/247L 3 credits/1 credit And BIO 238/248L 3 credits/1 credit

-HIT 110 💻 3 credits

-Term 1 Fall 2005

-ST 110 4 credits

-ST 112L 3 credits

-ST 114C 6 credits Term 2 Spring 2006

-4 credits

-ST 124C

-8 credits

-ST 120

-Note: This program will change to a three-term

-program beginning Summer 2006

-SURGICAL TECHNOLOGY CERTIFICATE

-Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
+For information contact Liz Alongi, RN, BSN, CNOR, (505) 224-4166, ealongi@tvi.edu or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+For prerequisites and a recommended course sequence, turn the page... \blacktriangleright SURGICAL TECHNOLOGY Certificate Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize their educational plans.)
 Certificate requirement = 50 credits

-SEQUENCE FOR STUDENTS BEGINNING PROGRAM IN SUMMER 2006

-All Liberal Arts courses must be completed with a "C" or better before beginning ST 110/110A.

-Prerequisites

-High School diploma or equivalent

-MATH 099 or Accuplacer Arithmetic score of 57 or equivalent

-RDG 100 or Accuplacer Reading score of 80 or equivalent

-ENG 101

-or

-Accuplacer

-Sentence Skills

-score of 110 or

-equivalent

-(for COMM 221)

-CHEM 111/112L (for BIO 237) Required Courses

-COMM 221 3 credits

-BIO 123/124L 3 credits/1 credit

-BIO 136/139L 3 credits/1 credit or BIO 237/247L 3 credits/1 credit and BIO 238/248L 3 credits/1 credit

-HIT 110 💻 3 credits

-Term 1 Summer 2006

-Term 2 Fall 2006 Term 3 Spring 2007

-HLTH 102 1 credit

-ST 111L

-6 credits

-ST 110A 3 credits

-ST 113L 2 credits

-ST 110B

-3 credits

-ST 115C 8 credits ST 121 3 credits

-ST 124C 8 credits

-ST 125L 2 credits

-□ = Course available through Distance Learning (see page 47).

-TECHNOLOGY MANAGEMENT AND TRAINING

-Business & Information Technology Division

-Associate of Arts Degree in Technology Management and Training

-Program Description

-The Technology Management and Training associate of arts degree is designed to transfer to the University of New Mexico (UNM) College of Education Organizational and Instructional Technologies (OLIT) program.
-This program allows the student with an associate of applied science degree that contains at least 30 technical hours (exclusive of BA 150, CSCI 101, CP 176, IT 101 and BA 113) to take the required credit hours of liberal arts course work to earn the Technology Management and Training associate of arts degree at TVI.
-The TVI Associate of Applied Science (AAS) degree earned by a student must be within the last 10 years or the student will be required to demonstrate continued proficiency in the technical components.
+[-] Course available through Distance Learning (see page 49.)
+TECHNOLOGY MANAGEMENT AND TRAINING Business & Information Technology Division Associate of Arts Degree in Technology Management and Training Program Description The Technology Management and Training associate of arts degree is designed to transfer to the University of New Mexico (UNM) College of Education Organizational Learning and Instructional Technologies (OLIT) program.
+This program allows the student with an associate of applied science degree that contains at least 30 technical hours (exclusive of IT 101 or its equivalent and BA 113) to take the required credit hours of arts and sciences course work to earn the Technology Management and Training associate of arts degree at CNM.
+The CNM Associate of Applied Science (AAS) degree earned by a student must be within the last 10 years or the student will be required to demonstrate continued proficiency in the technical components.
 The credit hours earned in this degree are designed to transfer to the UNM College of Education OLIT program to earn a Bachelor of Science in Education in Technology and Training.
-The UNM College of Education program currently requires:

-- (1) a 3.0 GPA in the technical discipline and

-- (2) a C grade or better in all liberal arts course work.

-Courses taken with the credit/no credit option, transfer credits and nontraditional credits accepted by TVI towards this degree may not be accepted by the UNM College of Education.

-Career and Advancement Opportunities

-This Technology Management and Training Associate of Arts degree is designed to transfer to the UNM College of Education OLIT program to prepare students to earn a bachelor of science degree in Education in Technology and Training.
+The UNM College of Education program currently requires: - (1) a 3.0 GPA in the technical discipline and - (2) a C grade or better in all arts and sciences course work.
+Courses taken with the credit/no credit option, transfer credits and nontraditional credits accepted by CNM towards this degree may not be accepted by the UNM College of Education.
+Career and Advancement Opportunities This Technology Management and Training Associate of Arts degree is designed to transfer to the UNM College of Education OLIT program to prepare students to earn a bachelor of science degree in Education in Technology and Training.
 The bachelor of science in Education in Technology and Training enables students with a technical major to develop the skills necessary for employment as a technical trainer or training developer in the business, government, or corporate sector.

-Special Requirements

-An associate of applied science degree in a technical discipline (with at least 30 technical hours, excluding BA 150, CSCI 101, CP 17 6, IT 101 and BA 113)
+Special Requirements - An associate of applied science degree in a technical discipline (with at least 30 technical hours, excluding BA 150, CSCI 101, CP 176, IT 101 and BA 113). - Overall GPA of 2.5.

--- --------------------------------- ----------------------- --------------------------- --------------------- ------------------- ----------------- -----------------------

-☐ Overall GPA of 2.5.